NachoColl/dotnet-cf4dotnet/README.md

 ### How to run

-To get your code cloudformation templates install and run [dotnet-cf4dotnet](https://www.nuget.org/packages/NachoColl.Cloudformation4dotNET/) indicating your *code file*, the *environment name* and the *version number* (version number is used to create new AWS Lambda versions):
+To get your code deployment templates install and run [dotnet-cf4dotnet](https://www.nuget.org/packages/NachoColl.Cloudformation4dotNET/) indicating your *code file*, the *environment name* and the *version number* (version number is used to create new AWS Lambda versions):

 ```bash
 dotnet-cf4dotnet <your-code-dll-file> -o <output-path> -b <build-version-number> -e <environment-name>
 ```

-If you run the command on the provided project demo template files (```dotnet new cf4dotnet```),
+As an example, if you run the command on the demo project template (```dotnet new cf4dotnet```),

 ```bash
 dotnet cf4dotnet api E:\Git\public\Cloudformation4dotNET\dotnet-cf4dotnet\demo\artifact\MyDemoAssemblyName.dll